mkrump/blog/content/posts/2020-07-13-netlify-go-functions.md

 authors: ["mkrump"]
 categories: ["go", "golang", "netlify", "authentication"]
 ---
-I’ve hosted this blog on Netlify for a couple years now, and found it to be a really fantastic service.
+I’ve hosted this blog on Netlify for a couple years now, and have found it to be a really fantastic service.
 It's especially ideal for something like a blog, since it’s likely to be [free](https://www.netlify.com/pricing/), doesn’t require managing any infrastructure, and deploys are done via a simple git push.
 But since I first started using Netlify, they’ve dramatically expanded their offerings so that it’s now possible to build a lot more than just static sites.

 I recently had an idea for a [small language learning app](https://contemos.app/), and I was curious to see how difficult it would be to get something slightly more complicated than a blog deployed on Netlify.
-My plan was to write the backend in Go, which along with JavaScript, is one of the backend languages supported by [Netlify Functions](https://www.netlify.com/products/functions/).
-These are essentially AWS Lambda functions, but with all of the setup and deployment handled by Netlify.
-Also, I decided to add a login page, since I saw that Netlify has its own identity management service as well (via Netlify Identity, which also has a free tier).
+My plan was to write the backend in Go, since it along with JavaScript, is one of the two languages supported by [Netlify Functions](https://www.netlify.com/products/functions/), which are essentially AWS Lambda functions, but with all of the setup and deployment handled by Netlify.
+Also, I decided to add a login page, because why not?, and conveniently Netlify has its own [identity management service](https://docs.netlify.com/visitor-access/identity/).

-Overall, everything worked very smoothly, there were only a few places that I was a little unsure how to proceed after reading the relevant docs.
-I think the issues that I ran into, were probably specific to the Go side of things, since at the moment it seems slightly less well supported than JavaScript as a backend.
-For example, [Netlify Dev](https://www.netlify.com/products/dev/) is a tool that mimics the Netlify environment in local development, but it appears that it [doesn’t support Go at the moment](https://community.netlify.com/t/working-with-go-functions-locally-and-in-deployment/3530/7).
+Overall, it was very smooth process, and I was able to get my app deployed with minimal hassle.
+The various services all worked well together, and Netlify's docs are really good, however there were couple spots where I did get little stuck even after reading the relevant docs.
+At least some of the issues that I ran into, are probably specific to the Go side of things, since at the moment it seems slightly less well supported than JavaScript as a backend.
+As an example, if you want to test your deployed setup locally you can use [Netlify Dev](https://www.netlify.com/products/dev/) which looks great, however at the moment it appears that it [doesn’t support Go](https://community.netlify.com/t/working-with-go-functions-locally-and-in-deployment/3530/7).

-Since I had some questions along the way, to prove to myself how everything ties together, I put together an example site with a Go API that uses Netlify’s Identity service for authentication.
-The full repo can be found at [mkrump/go-netlify-login-example](https://github.com/mkrump/go-netlify-login-example) and the live site [here](https://go-netlify-login-example.netlify.app/).
-Below is a step-by-step guide for deploying this repo on Netlify.
+Since I had some questions along the way, to fill in gaps in my own understanding, and serve as documentation to my future self, I put together an  example site, demonstrating how to secure a Go Netlify Function using Netlify's Identity service.
+The repo can be found at [mkrump/go-netlify-login-example](https://github.com/mkrump/go-netlify-login-example) and the live site [here](https://go-netlify-login-example.netlify.app/).
+Below is a step-by-step guide for deploying this repo with Netlify.

 ## Initial setup
-Sign up for a Netlify account if you don’t have one already and install the cli tool `npm install netlify-cli -g`.
+Sign up for a Netlify account if you don’t have one already and install the [cli tool](https://docs.netlify.com/cli/get-started/) with `npm install netlify-cli -g`.

+Then open up a terminal and run:

 ```bash
 # clone and fork the repo